sagemath/sagewiki_to_gh-2022-10-10/days60.md

 == Venue ==

-The workshop takes place at [[http://www.imsc.res.in|The Institute of Mathematical Sciences]] in chennai, India.
+The workshop takes place at [[http://www.imsc.res.in|The Institute of Mathematical Sciences]] in Chennai, India.

 Most of the participants will be lodged in the on-campus guest house of the Institute.
 Funding is available for the travel (within India) and local expenses of participants.